rohanc19/news_pipeline/README.md

 2. Save them to a local JSON file
 3. Send each market to your Strapi instance via the API

+## LangChain Integration

+The pipeline includes optional LangChain integration for enhanced LLM interactions:

+1. Structured output parsing using Pydantic models
+2. Improved error handling and validation
+3. Fallback to direct API if LangChain processing fails

+To use LangChain:
+1. Install the required packages: `pip install langchain langchain-google-genai langchain-core`
+2. The pipeline will automatically use LangChain when available
+3. No additional configuration is needed

+Benefits of the LangChain integration:
+- More consistent output format
+- Better validation of prediction market data
+- Easier to extend with additional LLM capabilities

 ## Deployment to Render

 This project can be easily deployed to Render using the provided configuration files.